AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public-kernel-iterative.md

 3. It verifies that the public call requests include:

    - All requests from the previous iteration's public inputs except for the top one.
-   - All requests present in the public function circuit's public inputs, appended to the above in **reverse** order.
+   - All requests present in the public call data, appended to the above in **reverse** order.

 #### Verifying the constant data.